nix-community/NixOS-WSL/docs/src/how-to/nix-flakes.md

 # How to configure NixOS-WSL with flakes

-First add a `nixos-wsl` input, then add `nixos-wsl.nixosModules.default` to your nixos configuration.
+First add a `nixos-wsl` input, then add `nixos-wsl.nixosModules.default` to your nixos configuration in `/etc/nixos/configuration.nix`.

 Below is a minimal `flake.nix` for you to get started: